How to Become a Travel Writer (& Get Paid For It)

 But travel writing is NOT…

-Let’s get serious for a second: travel writing is NOT what Instagram makes it out to be.
+Let’s get serious for a second: travel writing is not what Instagram makes it out to be, and algorithms and editors are quick to spot generic or recycled stories now.

 Honestly, I have a beach in my literal backyard, and while working on it is really cool – it’s not glamorous, and there’s a TON of sand involved.